 What causes back pain?

 There are myriad causes of back pain, from injury, postural issues and diseases such as osteoarthritis and osteoporosis, to lifestyle factors such as physical fitness, smoking, being overweight and occupation.
-Age and genetics also play a role – though there's not a lot you can do about that.
+Age and genetics also play a role.

 Lower back pain usually clears up within six weeks, whether treated or not.
 However, up to 30% of people suffer ongoing symptoms or repeat episodes of pain.
 Acute lower back pain lasts a few days to a few weeks, while pain that lasts for more than three months is considered chronic.

-Your first port of call should be your GP, who can assess the condition, refer you to other health services (specialists, allied health professionals, diagnostic testing and hospitals), prescribe or advise on medicine, and provide patient education.
+Your first port of call should be your GP, who can assess the condition, prescribe or advise on medicine, and provide patient education.
+If necessary they can refer you to other health services (such as specialists, allied health professionals, diagnostic testing and hospitals).

 Around 100,000 patients end up in the hospital system with back problems, with lower back pain the single largest issue accounting for 33% of cases.
 Hospital treatment includes patient education and support for management of the condition, rehabilitation for lost or reduced functions and pain management.
 Spinal surgery is a last resort.